The Lord’s Prayer

 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen.

-But if ye forgive not men their trespasses, neither will your Father forgive your trespasses.”
+For if ye forgive men their trespasses, your heavenly Father will also forgive you: But if ye forgive not men their trespasses, neither will your Father forgive your trespasses.”

 The Lord’s Prayer in Greek